Barnard-PL-Labs/SequencerLiveCoding/README.md

     sudo npm install -g browserify
     browserify public/js/main.js -o public/js/compiled.js

-We also need axios to perform network requests from node and the browser.
+We use the npm express framework

-    npm install axios
+    npm install express

+then to deploy

+    node app.js

+## advanced

+there is an .env file in the root directory. use the following configure options

+    NODE_ENV=[development/production]
+    CVC5MODE=[local/serverless]

+If you want ro run synthesis locally, you will need to install CVC5.
 Synthesis uses the SMT solver CVC5 (which is a crazy optimized behemoth of C code), so needs to run server side.
 You can download the binary from the CVC5 github page https://github.com/cvc5/cvc5/releases/).
 The tool expects the executable to be named cvc5 and be in /usr/local/bin/.
 You will also need chmod a+x to change permissions of the executable.
 If you are working on a Mac, this instructions will be a bit different.

     sudo mv cvc5Linux /usr/local/bin/cvc5 # the name of your download might be different! sudo chmod a+x /usr/local/bin/cvc5

-Then install everything

-    npm install

-create a .env file in the root directory to configure options

-    NODE_ENV=[development/production]
-    CVC5MODE=[local/serverless]

-to deploy

-    node app.js

 # TODOs